7 Gardening Mistakes You Might Be Making with Your Perennial Plants

 To save time (and your back), weed your planting area before planting your perennial garden.
 Left unchecked, weeds will make your garden beds look a mess and compete with your plants for light and water.

 It’s also important to pull weeds regularly during the growing season.
-Murphy points out that with aggressive weeds like like thistle, dandelion and grasses, it’s critical to remove not just the plant but the roots as well.
+Murphy points out that with aggressive weeds like thistle, dandelion and grasses, it’s critical to remove not just the plant but the roots as well.
 She recommends the Fiskars Xact Weeder to remove deep-rooted weeds without disturbing the surrounding plants.

 Mistake 6: Deciding not to deadhead